+A. Personal Contact

-- D. Personal Contact - 1.
-HBPC is committed to protecting children and students in its care.
+- 1. HBPC is committed to protecting children and students in its care.
 To this end, we have implemented a 'physical contact policy' that promotes a positive, nurturing environment while protecting children and students.
-The following guidelines are to be followed: - Appropriate Touching, such as Hugging, pats on the back and other forms of ageappropriate physical affection between staff members or volunteers and children are important for children's development, and are generally suitable in the church setting and should ONLY occur in observable places or when in the presence of other children, students or ministry staff members and volunteers. - 3.
-Inappropriate touching (out of sight of others, for example) or to meet the needs for physical contact of a staff member or volunteer is expressly forbidden, .
+The following guidelines are to be followed: - 2.
+Appropriate Touching, such as Hugging, pats on the back and other forms of ageappropriate physical affection between staff members or volunteers and children are important for children's development, and are generally suitable in the church setting and should ONLY occur in observable places or when in the presence of other children, students or ministry staff members and volunteers.